For some of the best landscapes in the world, you must plan a New Zealand South Island road trip. Here’s how to plan a 10-day itinerary for one.

 Not all those who wander are lost.”

-There are three options I would recommend to travel around the South Island of New Zealand: a car equipped with camping gear, a campervan, or a motorhome.
+There are three options I would recommend to travel around the South Island: a car equipped with camping gear, a campervan, or a motorhome.
 New Zealand is all about the incredible scenery, and there is no better way to immerse yourself in the beauty of these landscapes then camping right in the midst of them!

 A fully self-contained campervan or motorhome is one of the most convenient and comfortable way to road trip around New Zealand’s South Island.
 Of course, this also means it is the most expensive way of getting around!
-The perks of having a self-contained vehicle are endless- not having to compromise your dignity with side-of-the-road toilet stops, being able to pull over and make a cup of tea whenever you feel the desire… The list goes on.
+The perks of having a self-contained vehicle are endless.
+You don’t have to compromise your dignity with side-of-the-road toilet stops.
+You’ll be able to pull over and make a cup of tea whenever you feel the desire… The list goes on.
 The best part of course is being able to wake up in incredibly remote places, surrounded by nothing and no one.
 By travelling in a self-contained vehicle, you have the ability to stay in places without facilities, which means you can utilize any of the 340 free camping spots available across New Zealand!

 Before embarking on your road trip across New Zealand’s South Island, I would recommend downloading an app called Campermate.
 It is a really useful resource for locating free, paid and DoC campsites, as well as facilities you may need such as dump stations, fuel stations, even where you will find Wifi!